 Where Z is usually expressed as dBZ  10 log Z (mm6/m3) and A and b are constants.
 (A is the scattering constant and b is the rate multiplier.)
 The most commonly used Z-R relationship is the Marshall-Palmer where: Z  200 · R1.6 Z and R are expressed in mm6/mm3 and in mm/h, respectively.
 The Z-R relationship is however, not unique.
 Both A and b depend upon the drop size distribution (DSD) which varies with the type and intensity of rain.

-4.2.4 Weather radars emission schemes and scanning strategies
+4.2.4 Weather radars emission schemes, scanning strategies and operational modes

 4.2.4.1 Emission schemes

-To ensure volume scan processing, in so-called “scanning strategies” (typically in a range of 10-15 min), meteorological radars make use of a variety of different emission schemes at different elevations, using sets of different pulse width, PRF’s and rotation speeds.
-There are no typical schemes, these schemes varying based on a number of factors such as the radar capabilities, the radar environment and the required meteorological products.
+To ensure volume scan processing, in so-called “scanning strategies” (typically in a range of 5-15 min), meteorological radars make use of a variety of different emission schemes at different elevations, using sets of different pulse width, PRF’s and rotation speeds.
+There is not one ‘typical’ scheme, the schemes varying depending on a number of factors such as the radar capabilities and the radar environment for the required meteorological products.
+The schemes are hence tuned to best meet the requirements.

-As an example, a recent enquiry on C-Band meteorological radars in Europe showed following large ranges of different emission scheme parameters:
+As an example, a recent enquiry on C-Band meteorological radars showed following large ranges of different emission scheme parameters:

 – Operational elevation ranging from 0 to 90

-– Pulse width ranging from 0.5 to 2.5 s (for operational radars)
+Pulse width ranging from 0.5 to 3.3 s (for operational radars) for uncompressed pulses, whereas some radars use pulse compression with pulse width ranging from 30 μs to 350 μs (noting that use of pulse compression increases the required bandwidth (3 to 6 MHz))

-– Pulse repetition Frequency (PRF) ranging from 250 to 1 200 Hz
+– Pulse repetition Frequency (PRF) ranging from 250 to 2 400 Hz (for operational radars).
+Some existing radars are capable of PRF up to 20 000 Hz

-– Rotation speed ranging from 1 to 6 rpm
+– Rotation speed ranging from 1 to 10 rpm

-– Use given radars of different emission schemes which mix different pulse widths and PRF’s, and in particular the use of fixed, staggered or interleaved PRF (i.e. different PRF during a single scheme).
+– Use on a given radar of different emission schemes mixing different pulse widths and PRF’s, and in particular the use of fixed, staggered or interleaved PRF (i.e. different PRF during a single scheme).

 Example of different emission schemes are provided on Fig. 4-3.